Author Duane Simolke introduces us to The Acorn Stories:

 “Acorn Pie”: An unusual weekend in the life of an unusual town.

 I found this wonderful collection of related short stories to be fully engaging!
 I was completely drawn into these true-to-life vignettes of a fictional small town.
-I grew up in a small town, and found so much to relate to in these stories.
+I grew up in a small town and found so much to relate to in these stories.
 While the setting of west Texas is Duane’s choice, these people could really fit in a small town anywhere.

 I really enjoyed the structure of the book, the way Duane had characters popping in and out of different situations.
 Some of these made me laugh, some of these brought tears to my eyes.
 I found the common thread of acceptance flowing in and around each of the stories.
 My first thought after reading the book was to read it again, so I could have greater appreciation for the intertwined relationships!
 One read is not enough.

 I loved this book so much.
 You will love it too for the regionalism and the glimpse into life in a small American town.
 Acorn Stories gets a score of 4.7 of 5 Stars.
-The score would have been higher except for a small handful of spelling errors.

 You can buy this book: